 - The USciences acceptance rate into medical school was 94% 3

-- Prepares students for health professions that rank among the 15 best jobs in the U.S. including dentist, pharmacist, physician, physical therapist, physician assistant, market research analyst, marketing manager, and occupational therapist.
+- Prepares students for health professions that rank among the 25 best healthcare jobs in the U.S. including dentist, pharmacist, physician, physical therapist, physician assistant, and occupational therapist.
 4

 - The U.S. Department of Education's College Scorecard ranks USciences No. 1 for highest earnings among PA, NJ, and DE graduates with a median annual income of $85,800 a decade after students enrolled.
 USciences also ranked No. 4 in the Mid-Atlantic Region and No. 9 in the U.S., when compared with graduates from four-year U.S. colleges and universities.5

 - Nearly 98% of USciences students were in good standing when it comes to repaying their student loans.
 By comparison, the national average was only 88%.6